Superantigen

 SEB, a typical bacterial superantigen (PDB:3SEB).
 The β-grasp domain is shown in red, the β-barrel in green, the "disulfide loop" in yellow.

 SEC3 (yellow) complexed with an MHC class II molecule (green & cyan).
 The SAgs binds adjacent to the antigen presentation cleft (purple) in the MHC-II.

 Schematic representation of MHC class II.

 The T-cell receptor complex with TCR-α and TCR-β chains, CD3 and ζ-chain accessory molecules.

 Superantigens (SAgs) are a class of antigens that result in excessive activation of the immune system.
 Specifically they cause non-specific activation of T-cells resulting in polyclonal T cell activation and massive cytokine release.
 Superantigens act by binding to the MHC proteins on antigen-presenting cells (APCs) and to the TCRs on their adjacent helper T-cells, bringing the signaling molecules together, and thus leading to the activation of the T-cells, regardless of the peptide displayed on the MHC molecule.
 SAgs are produced by some pathogenic viruses and bacteria most likely as a defense mechanism against the immune system.
 Compared to a normal antigen-induced T-cell response where 0.0001–0.001% of the body's T-cells are activated, these SAgs are capable of activating up to 20% of the body's T-cells.
 Furthermore, Anti-CD3 and Anti-CD28 antibodies (CD28-SuperMAB) have also shown to be highly potent superantigens (and can activate up to 100% of T cells).

 The large number of activated T-cells generates a massive immune response which is not specific to any particular epitope on the SAg thus undermining one of the fundamental strengths of the adaptive immune system, that is, its ability to target antigens with high specificity.
 More importantly, the large number of activated T-cells secrete large amounts of cytokines, the most important of which is Interferon gamma.
 This excess amount of IFN-gamma in turn activates the macrophages.
-The activated macrophages, in turn, over-produce proinflammatory cytokines such as IL-1, IL-6 and TNF-alpha.
-TNF-alpha is particularly important as a part of the body's inflammatory response.
+The activated macrophages, in turn, over-produce proinflammatory cytokines such as IL-1, IL-6 and TNF.
+TNF is particularly important as a part of the body's inflammatory response.
 In normal circumstances it is released locally in low levels and helps the immune system defeat pathogens.
 However, when it is systemically released in the blood and in high levels (due to mass T-cell activation resulting from the SAg binding), it can cause severe and life-threatening symptoms, including septic shock and multiple organ failure.